States With Cheap Gas To Fuel New Global Demand Boom

-According to a new report from the International Energy Agency.
+There is a new report from the International Energy Agency.
 Gas accounted for 45 percent of the increase in total primary energy demand last year.
+Let’s talk more about how the states with cheap gas can fuel the global demand.

 China is ground zero for the future of gas, accounting for 40 percent of global demand growth over the next half-decade.
 The main impetus for soaring gas consumption is to clean up horrific air pollution.